Prajjwal-Rimal/Git-GitHub/README.md

 ## pull -> bringing changes from the repository to the device being used <br>
 -> pull request : request to pull code from one branch to another<br>
+-> once made a pr anyone can view  the code comment on it ask us to make changes or updates<br>
+-> we can also update the code as long as it on the same branch we are making PR with<br>
+-> once pr is merged we genreally delete the source or feature branch <br>
+-> if other changes needed repeat the cycle<br>

 1. git pull origin feature-learning // used to bring changes from the repository to the device being used<br>
 2.